Vanet07/hello-world/README.md

 Hello There!

 Vanet07 speaking.
-Just looking for a fun community to lear programming and meet new people.
+Just looking for a fun community to learn programming and meet new people.